simevidas/browser-intents/README.md

 ***

 *Note: This table is the result from converting my Google Docs table to Markdown using [MarkdownTableMaker](https://github.com/pffy/googledocs-addon-markdowntablefive).
-In the process, the links were lost.*
+In the process, the links were lost (but I still have them in the document).*

 | Browser | Date | Title | Implement | Ship | Link to discussion |
 |  ------ | ------ | ------ | :------: | :------: | ------ |